vlopezalvarez/ietf-l3-isis-topology/I-D/draft-ogondio-opsawg-isis-topology.md

 * Network-types: Its presence identifies the ISIS topology type.
 Thus, the network type MUST be isis-topology.
 + ISIS timer attributes: Identifies the node timer attributes configured in the Network-Element.
 They are LSP lifetime and the LSP refresh interval.
-+ ISIS status: contains the ISIS status attributes (level, area-address and neighbours).
+- ISIS status: contains the ISIS status attributes (level, area-address and neighbours).
-- Neighbour neighbour is identified by the IP address.
-Description for troubleshooting purposes.

 The set of parameters and augmentations are included just a termination point level.
 Each parameter is listed as follows: